jofmi/agentpy/docs/overview.rst

             self.agents.record('my_attribute')

         def end(self):
-            """ Record an evaluation measure. """
+            """ Repord an evaluation measure. """
             self.report('my_measure', 1)

 The simulation procedures of a model are defined by four special methods